armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-0.md

 ![Helm execution parm](/images/release/223/helm-trigger.png)

+#### Clusters page

+If multiple containers exist for a server group, pods get collapsed by default.

 ###  Spinnaker Community Contributions

 There have also been numerous enhancements, fixes, and features across all of Spinnaker's other services.
 See the